epic6969/EmojiMen/README.md

 - Other Stuff: [x]

 ## How to run
+python domas.py
-python domas.py\nput token in Token.txt or just input it first launch and it will save
+put token in Token.txt or just input it first launch and it will save

 ## Commands and Usage
 Default Prefix = ";"